MicrosoftDocs/azure-management-docs/articles/copilot/build-infrastructure-deploy-workloads.md

 [!INCLUDE [preview-note](includes/preview-note.md)]

+>[!Note]
+>If you prefer to perform these prompts in your development environment, you can now do so using [GitHub Copilot for Azure (Preview)](/azure/developer/github-copilot-azure/introduction), an extension for Visual Studio Code.
+Specifically, you can [write prompts to deploy your application](/azure/developer/github-copilot-azure/deploy-examples) and more.

 ## Sample prompts

 The prompts you use can vary depending on the type of workload you want to deploy, and the stage of the conversation that you're in.
 Here are a few examples of the kinds of prompts you might use.
 Modify these prompts based on your real-life scenarios, or try additional prompts as the conversation continues.